 Wheat and barley are the main crops cultivated in the country.
 Wheat is the dominant cereal crop accounting for almost 70 percent of the aggregate cereal production.
-Irrigated wheat covers only one‑third of the total wheat area, thus the bulk of the wheat crop depends on the performance of seasonal precipitation.
-Most of the rainfed wheat crop is concentrated in the north-western region of the country.
+Irrigated wheat covers only one‑third of the total wheat area, thus the bulk of the wheat crop depends on rainfall.
+Most of the rainfed wheat crop is concentrated in the west and northwestern regions of the country.
 Small amounts of rice and maize are also produced in the country.

 Average cereal import requirement forecasted

 Cereal import requirements in 2018/19 (April/March) are forecast at an average level of 12.4 million tonnes, including maize (7.5 million tonnes), wheat (1 million tonnes), barley (2.5 million tonnes) and rice (1.4 million tonnes), about 10 percent above last year’s low level.

 In March 2018, an import deal between the Islamic Republic of Iran and the Russian Federation was signed to import up to 1 million tonnes of wheat per year over the next five years to increase the utilization of the Iranian wheat flour mills and, consequently, expand the Iranian exports of flour.
 Iranian private millers are not allowed to use domestic wheat destined to supply the domestic market for flour exports.

 Food inflation increasing compared to previous month, but lower than a year ago

 The latest official information available from the Central Bank indicates that, in the period from 20 April 2017 to 20 May 2018 (Ordibehesht 1397), the food and beverages price inflation index stood at 8.4 percent, on a yearly basis, driven by increases in the prices of meat and dairy products.
 By comparison, in the previous month, the food price inflation stood at 5 percent and at the same time a year ago, it exceeded 15 percent on a year‑on‑year basis.